gladiatorchirag/ToyRobot/README.md

 Unit tests are written using Microsoft Unit testing framework.

 ## Commands reference
-* PLACE command puts the robot in position X,Y and facing NORTH,EAST,SOUTH or WEST. the origin (0,0) is considered as the south west corner.
+* PLACE command puts the robot in position X,Y on the table and facing NORTH,EAST,SOUTH or WEST.
+The origin (0,0) is considered as the south west corner.
   * Usage: PLACE 0,3,NORTH
   * Arguments to PLACE command must strictly be X,Y,F
   * Any other command must be preceeded by a successful PLACE command, otherwise it is ignored.